LREN-physics/CardiacBrain/README.md

 qr_NoiseCharacLowRes_Main is the main function that needs to be run by inputting the folder where the subject data are located.
 It requires the 5D k-space data (Truek.mat), the labels (Labels.mat) as well as header information for SPM (SPMheader.mat).

-This function will run the main functions in the following order: qr_CardiacNoiseR2s_Analysis, qr_CardiacNoiseR2s_R2sCharact, qr_CardiacNoiseR2s_SensitiveFreqs, and qr_CardiacNoiseR2s_ShowResults.
+This function will run the main functions in the following order:

+- qr_CardiacNoiseR2s_Analysis

+- qr_CardiacNoiseR2s_R2sCharact

+- qr_CardiacNoiseR2s_SensitiveFreqs

+- qr_CardiacNoiseR2s_ShowResults

 ## qr_CardiacNoiseR2s_Analysis
 First main function used to model the cardiac-induced noise in image and k-space with fundamental and first harmonic of the Fourier series.